 - Don’t worry if your nanny starts in a hurry and the contract is not in place from Day 1.
 The legal requirement is that it needs to be given to a new employee within the first 8 weeks of work.

 - By law, the nanny contract needs to cover certain things including job description, hourly wage, expected work hours, sickness and holiday allowance, and termination.
 The contract should also make reference to where employees can find the details of other policies relating to their employment.

-- There are some dodgy templates out there, with unenforceable clauses and outdated requirements—so if you get one from a friend or the internet, do make sure your source is good
+- There are some dodgy templates out there, with unenforceable clauses and outdated requirements—so do be careful about getting one from a friend or an unreliable place on the internet

-- How it works with us: we get your requirements then draft you up a bespoke contract.
-After checking it meets your needs, you can then use our software to electronically sign it.
+- If you're using the Koru Kids service, we'll make your contract for you.
+First we get your requirements (it's a simple form) then draft you up a bespoke contract.
+After checking the contract meets your needs, you can then use our software to electronically sign it.
 We also manage the signing process with your nanny, and hold a copy so you’ll never lose it.

 You probably already have the right insurance, but you should check just in case

 - You’ve probably already got home and contents insurance.
 If you do, it’s likely that it already covers injuries to people who might come and visit your house, and that this covers children at your house as part of a nanny share.
 It’s also likely that it includes some form of employers’ liability insurance for domestic employees.
 So it may be that you already have all the insurance that you need.
 Just so you know, employer’s liability insurance is a legal requirement for any employer.

 - We recently checked a few standard ‘home and contents’ policies, and one major insurer didn’t include employer’s liability.
 So it’s worth giving yours a call, just in case.
 If it turns out you don’t already have employers’ liability insurance, no biggie -- you can buy it separately and it doesn’t cost much.
 Koru Kids can help with this, of course.